LYK-love/LYK-love.github.io/source/_posts/Derivatives-Backpropagation-and-Vectorization.md

 However, there's a problem with this approach: the Jacobian matrices $\frac{\partial y}{\partial x}$ and $\frac{\partial y}{\partial w}$ are typically far too large to fit in memory.

+## Problem: Too large to put in the memory

 As a concrete example, let's suppose that: the layer $f$ is a linear layer that takes as input a minibatch of $N$ vectors, each of dimension $D$, and produces a minibatch of $N$ vectors, each of dimension $M$.